5Noxi/Fortnite-Settings/README.md

 Contributions are welcome!
 If you have improvements or additional features, please fork the repository and submit a pull request.

 License:
-Distributed under the MIT License.
+Distributed under the GNU GENERAL PUBLIC LICENSE.
 See LICENSE in the repository for more information.

 Support:
 For support, feature requests, or bug reports, please open an issue in the GitHub repository or join the Discord server.